polyurethanegoose/docker-machine/README.md

-# ⚠️This is a fork of Docker Machine ⚠
+# ⚠️ This is a fork of a fork of Docker Machine ⚠

-This is a fork of Docker Machine maintained by GitLab for [fixing critical bugs](https://docs.gitlab.com/runner/executors/docker_machine.html#forked-version-of-docker-machine).
+This is a fork of a fork of Docker Machine maintained by GitLab for [fixing critical bugs](https://docs.gitlab.com/runner/executors/docker_machine.html#forked-version-of-docker-machine).

+This fork contains small changes for my own purposes.
+I've started by updating the list of AWS Ubuntu AMIs and added new parameter, `bootstrap-install-url`.
+When provisioning completes succesfully machine will download script specified by this parameter and run it with a `/bin/sh` this is highly irresponsible so be aware.
+Oh, and I'm using [podman](https://podman.io/) to build project and this is reflected in build script.

+I'm no professional programmer so this fork is probably far from ideal.
+But works.

+#### Rest of the original readme:

 For a new merge request to be considered, the following questions must be answered: